Elementary Education

 • Social Justice

-E ED 605 Supervised Student Teaching in Observation and Evaluation in ECE (Units: 3)
+E ED 605 Supervised Field Experience in ECE (Units: 3)

 Prerequisite: GE Area A2 or permission of the instructor.

-Supervised field experience in an infant, preschool, or school-age daycare program.
-Techniques of observation and other evaluations will be practiced and used to develop individualized learning experiences.
-There is a requirement of 30 hours of classroom observation/participation per semester when a student is enrolled in one or more undergraduate ECE courses.
+Supervised field experience in an infant, preschool, or school-age program.
+Techniques of observation, reflective practice, and other evaluations will be practiced and used to develop and execute individualized learning experiences.
+Includes opportunities for developing professional behaviors and understanding children and families.

 E ED 607 Leadership and Administration in ECE (Units: 3)